Francisco Elson

-Francisco Marinho Robby Elson (born 28 February 1976 in Rotterdam) is a Dutch retired professional basketball player.
+Francisco Marinho Robby Elson (born 28 February 1976) is a Dutch former professional basketball player.
 Elson was the seventh Dutch player to play in the National Basketball Association (NBA).
 Elson served as the captain of the Netherlands national basketball team in international basketball, as he led the team in several EuroBasket qualifying rounds.
-He was the first Dutch player to become NBA champion, with the San Antonio Spurs in 2007.
+He was the first Dutch player to become an NBA champion, doing so with the San Antonio Spurs in 2007.

 Youth and college career

 Elson started his career at AMVJ Rotterdam at the age of twelve.
 After a couple of years playing, he stopped after his older brother Patrick died of a heart attack while playing basketball at the age of 21.
 His gym teacher at the Maria School asked him to return to the club at the age of sixteen.
 He played one game in the Eredivisie, the highest level Dutch league, in the 1994–95 season for Rotterdam.

 Elson was a member of the Dutch Under-20 National Team.
 He played two seasons at Kilgore Junior College in Texas before completing his college at the University of California, Berkeley.
 As a senior, he helped lead the Bears to the NIT Championship.

 Elson was inducted into Kilgore College's Hall of Fame in 2016.